 Mystical thinking is often very strange to me: the basic assumptions (axiomatic) are often anything but transparent, the form of argumentation irrational or rhetorical, the insights intuitive, the claim to validity expansive.
 There are, of course, countless types of mystical thinking.
 At its core, however, it is about transcending the boundaries of knowledge - and they do exist.
 Theology and mysticism begin where knowledge ends.
 We are carried by feelings.
 That is why these systems of thought talk so much about love and death, about borderline experiences.
 This has become a taboo in the capitalistically influenced 'Western culture'.
 Or we have simply forgotten how to do it.

-Sri Aurobindo's 'Savitri' is an opus magnum that has crossed this boundary.
-His philosophical work 'The Divine Life' attempts to answer existential questions rationally, in Savitri he answers mystically.
-Apart from Spinoza perhaps, I know of no other author who attempted to do this so radically in two ways.
-The writings of his companion Mirra Alfassa complement this.
+Sri Aurobindo's Savitri is a magnum opus that has transcended this boundary.
+His philosophical work, ‚The Life Divine,‘ attempts to answer existential questions rationally, while in Savitri, he answers them mystically.
+I am not aware of any author, perhaps with the exception of Spinoza, who has attempted this so radically in a dual manner.
+The writings of his life companion, Mirra Alfassa, complement this.